JoyDajunSpaceCraft/EquityGuard/README.md

 ## Overview

 **EquityGuard** is a contrastive learning-based framework designed to detect and mitigate biases in Large Language Models (LLMs) used in healthcare applications.
-The framework addresses inequities observed in tasks such as clinical trial matching and medical question answering (MedQA), which are crucial for clinical decision support and translational research.
+The framework addresses inequities observed in tasks such as clinical trial matching (CTM) and medical question answering (MQA), which are crucial for clinical decision support and translational research.
 By systematically disentangling sensitive attributes such as race, sex, and social determinants of health (SDOH), EquityGuard promotes fairer and more equitable healthcare outcomes.

 ## Key Features

 - **Bias Detection Mechanism**: Identifies and corrects unfair predictions in LLM-based systems.
 - **Contrastive Learning**: Uses self-supervised techniques to align data representations, mitigating inequity by targeting biased inputs.
-- **Task-Specific Implementation**: Applied to clinical trial matching and medical question answering tasks while maintaining high performance and fairness.
+- **Task-Specific Implementation**: Applied to clinical trial matching and medical question-answering tasks while maintaining high performance and fairness.
-- **Extensive Evaluation**: Assessed on datasets such as SIGIR, TREC 2021, TREC 2022, MedQA, and MedMCQA using models like GPT-4, Gemini, and Claude.
+- **Extensive Evaluation**: Assessed on SIGIR, TREC 2021, TREC 2022, MedQA, and MedMCQA using models like GPT-4, Gemini, and Claude.

 ## Tasks

 ### Clinical Trial Matching

-EquityGuard automates the process of matching patients to appropriate clinical trials based on eligibility criteria from patient records and trial protocols.
+EquityGuard automates matching patients to appropriate clinical trials based on eligibility criteria from patient records and trial protocols.
 It minimizes bias related to race, gender, and other SDOH factors, ensuring equitable recruitment for clinical trials.

 ### Medical Question Answering (MedQA)